DyaDiT: A Multi-Modal Diffusion Transformer for Socially Favorable Dyadic Gesture Generation: Experiments

 \subsection{Evaluation Metrics}

 Following prior works on gesture generation~\cite{a2r2024,Ao2023GestureDiffuCLIP,alexanderson2023}, we adopt both distribution and diversity metrics for quantitative evaluation.
-Specifically, we report the \textit{Fréchet Distance} (FD) to measure the realism of generated motions, \textit{Diversity}~\cite{audio2gesture} to quantify motion variability across samples For reference, we also compute all metrics on ground truth samples from the Seamless Interaction dataset\cite{seamless_interaction} to provide as baseline for comparison.
+Specifically, we report the \textit{Fréchet Distance} (FD) to measure the realism of generated motions, \textit{Diversity}~\cite{audio2gesture} to quantify motion variability across samples For reference, we also compute all metrics on ground truth samples from the Seamless Interaction dataset\cite{seamless_interaction} to provide a baseline for comparison.
 Below, we provide the definitions of the quantitative metrics used in our evaluation.

-\begin{itemize} \item \textbf{FD (Static)} measures the pose realism for individual frames in the pose space $\mathbb{R}^{3\times j}$, where $j{=}43$ (including finger joints). \item \textbf{FD (Kinetic)} evaluates the realism of temporal dynamics by computing the FD over gesture velocities in $\mathbb{R}^{T\times 3\times j}$, where $T{=}300$ frames in our experiments. \item \textbf{Diversity (Static)} quantifies the variation of single-frame poses by computing the average mean squared error (MSE) between clips. \item \textbf{Diversity (Kinetic)} measures temporal motion diversity by averaging the pairwise velocity differences across generated gesture sequences. \end{itemize}
+\begin{itemize} \item \textbf{BC} measures beat consistency between generated gestures and audio, reflecting how well motion accents are synchronized with speech beats. \item \textbf{FD (Static)} measures the pose realism for individual frames in the pose space $\mathbb{R}^{3\times j}$, where $j{=}43$ (including finger joints). \item \textbf{FD (Kinetic)} evaluates the realism of temporal dynamics by computing the FD over gesture velocities in $\mathbb{R}^{T\times 3\times j}$, where $T{=}300$ frames in our experiments. \item \textbf{Diversity (Static)} quantifies the variation of single-frame poses by computing the average mean squared error (MSE) between clips. \item \textbf{Diversity (Kinetic)} measures temporal motion diversity by averaging the pairwise velocity differences across generated gesture sequences. \end{itemize}